OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/aras.md

 ## User Privileges

-* Create a user in Aras Innovator that is dedicated for OpsHub Integration Manager.
+* Create a user in Aras Innovator that is dedicated for <code class="expression">space.vars.SITENAME</code>.
 The user shouldn't perform any other action from Aras Innovator user interface.
 Refer to [Add User in Aras Innovator](aras.md#add-users) section to learn how to add a new user in Aras Innovator.
-* The user identity of the user dedicated for OpsHub Integration Manager must have the following permissions for the 'item type' to be integrated:
+* The user identity of the user dedicated for <code class="expression">space.vars.SITENAME</code> must have the following permissions for the 'item type' to be integrated:

 | **Permission Types**        | **Justification**                                                                                                                                                                          | **Needed When**                                                                                                                                                                                                                                                                                                                                                             | **How To**                                                                                                                                                                                                                   |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |